chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 In particular, I've been thinking about how we might train [JEPA systems](https://openreview.net/forum?id=BZ5a1r-kVsf) to learn representations that allow for these capabilities.

-One of the notable aspects of a JEPA is that it has no explicit generative component.
-Unlike a language model or a VAE or a GAN, it does not directly output something (text or image) that we can evaluate in a familiar domain.
+One of the notable aspects of a JEPA is that it has no explicitly generative component.
+Unlike a generative language model or a VAE or a GAN, it does not directly output something (text or image) that we can evaluate in a familiar domain.

-So a related question arises: how do we determine whether a JEPA system that we have trained in a self-supervised way has *learned meaningful representations*?
+So the question arises: how do we determine whether a JEPA system that we have trained in a self-supervised way has *learned meaningful representations*?
 When training (say) a vision system, how does one judge the quality of the learned representations if we get no video predictions out?

 From what I can tell, the JEPA work done to date has been mostly in the domain of images.
 In that scenario, one possible answer to the evaluation question is: *how well do the learned representations perform in downstream tasks?* For example, can we feed the representations into a classifier and (with few examples) train it to do successful image classification?

-But if we're interested in using video to solve for abilities like understanding causality and performing reasoning, the answer is not nearly so clear (at least to me!).
+But if we're interested in using video to solve for abilities like understanding causality and performing reasoning, the answer is not quite as clear.

-Let's consider the problem very generally, and without the JEPA constraints: you have a black box system—think of it as an AI agent—into which you feed sensory information in order to have it learn about the world.
+Let's consider the problem very generally, and without the JEPA constraints: you have a black box system into which you feed sensory information in order to have it learn about the world.
 You've designed a loss function to give it a learning signal.
 The loss goes down as the system trains, but what's to say that your loss function isn't garbage?
 What could you hope to get from that system to convince you that it had actually learned something meaningful?[^2]

 This thought experiment turns on (at least) two aspects of the interface between the black box and the external world: 1) what is the nature of the information *into* the black box, and 2) what sort of information can flow *out of* the black box?[^3]